khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 - Only use icons from [GitLab's SVG library](http://gitlab-org.gitlab.io/gitlab-svgs/).
 - Icons use the default size (16×16px).
 - An icon can be used in place of text.
-If the action may not be universally understood consider using a [tooltip](/components/tooltip) to provide the action is text form.
+In these cases, use a [tooltip](/components/tooltip) to provide context, unless the action may be universally understood, like a closing action using the [close icon](/product-foundations/iconography/icons?q=%7Eclose).

 #### Badges